 Engaging New Donors: Real Results, Real Ideas

-How do health human services nonprofits raise money from individuals that they need to provide needed services in American communities?
-Join a panel discussion with senior level fundraisers with a broad diversity of experiences in raising money in the health and human services sector share effective ways to engage new people in giving to your organization.
+How do health and human services nonprofits raise money from individuals that they need to provide needed services in their communities?
+Join a panel discussion with senior level fundraisers with a broad diversity of experiences in raising money share their real-life experiences on effective ways to attract new donors and grow their giving.

 Post Conference Activities

 1:00 – 4:00 pm